cortalo/VirtuosoKit/README.md

 ## Autorouter

-A two-layer M2/M3 autorouter (Go) that reads layout and schematic data from Virtuoso, routes nets, and draws the result back into the layout.
+A two-layer M2/M3 autorouter (Go) that reads layout and schematic data from Virtuoso, routes nets, draws the result back into the layout, and creates proper layout pins on M1 for each schematic port.

 Build the binary first: